Heavy Traffic Joint Queue Length Distribution without Resource Pooling: -System

 \section{$\mathcal{N}$-System}

 We study a parallel server system consisting of two queues (each representing a different job class) and two servers.
-The system is commonly known as $\mathcal{N}$-system.
-The first server can only serve the first job class, while the second server can serve both the job classes.
+The first server can only serve jobs in the first job class, while the second server can serve jobs in both job classes.
+This system is commonly known as $\mathcal{N}$-system.
 We assume that the service time of any job is server-dependent and not class-dependent, i.e., the mean service time depends only on the server that serves the job. $\mathcal{N}$-system has been heavily studied under the CRP condition, where only one of the two queues are loaded close to the capacity.
-This assumption leads to a much simpler mathematical analysis.
-In our paper, we study the $\mathcal{N}$-system under a regime in which CRP condition is not satisfied, i.e., both the queues are simultaneously working close to the capacity. \nsys is one of the simplest systems for which CRP condition is not satisfied.
+This assumption leads to a comparatively simple mathematical analysis.
+In our paper, we study the $\mathcal{N}$-system under a regime in which CRP condition is not satisfied, i.e., both the queues are simultaneously working close to the capacity.
+Also, for the sake of completeness, we provide the limiting queue length distribution for the $\mathcal{N}$-system under both CRP and non-CRP condition.

-In Section \ref{sec: n_sys_model}, we provide the basic model for the $\mathcal{N}$-system operating in a continuous-time fashion.
-Section \ref{sec: nsys_ssc} gives the heavy traffic distribution of steady-state scaled queue length vector under the condition that service rates of the two servers are symmetric.
-In Section \ref{sec: n_sys_dist}, we provide the functional equation that models the heavy traffic steady-state distribution of the \nsys under general service rates, along with the claim that the functional equation for \nsys has a unique solution.
+In Section \ref{sec: n_sys_model}, we provide the model for the $\mathcal{N}$-system operating in a continuous-time fashion.
+Section \ref{sec: nsys_ssc} gives the state space collapse result for the $\mathcal{N}$-system.
+Finally, the results, including the functional equation and limiting distribution for $\mathcal{N}$-system is provided in Section \ref{sec: n_sys_dist}.